 - Vermilion County Birth, Marriage, Death, Deeds, Wills, Naturalization Records

 - Federal Population Census, 1830-1880, 1930-1940; non-population census

 - Civil War Collection

 - State of Illinois documents; School District #118

 The Archives Room Collection is a non-circulating collection and must be used within the library.

 Reference & Archives staff will reply to specific requests, which can be answered briefly.
 We cannot answer lengthy requests.
-Genealogy Research Fee: for genealogy inquiries by telephone or mail that request the information be mailed, the fee will be $5.00 per request.
+Genealogy Research Fee: for genealogy inquiries by telephone or mail that request the information be mailed, the fee will be $10.00 per requests that take over 30 minutes to complete.
 This fee includes up to three (3) photocopies and the postage.
 Additional copies will be $0.25 per sheet.
 Send written requests to: Adult Services Department, Danville Public Library, 319 N. Vermilion St., Danville, IL 61832.

 Illinois newspapers and photocopies of materials not found in Archives may be obtained through interlibrary loan at the Adult Services Desk for patrons with valid library cards.
 In addition, patrons with valid library cards may borrow books at no charge from the Mid-Continent Public Library (Independence, MO) and the National Genealogical Society’s collection at the St. Louis County Library.